AMcC25/Diamonds/README.md

 # Final-Project
-To predict diamond prices using Machine Learning
-Using the following programs:
+To predict diamond prices by cleaning the csv and Using the following programs:
 	- Python Pandas
 	- Tableau